 Bryant was released by the Raiders on Friday with a non-football illness designation, Field Yates of ESPN reports.

-Bryant has dealt with various drug related suspensions since entering the NFL in 2013, ultimately being released by the Lions last season due to the issues.
-He last played in 2016, when he recorded four tackles, including three sacks, and a forced fumble in just five games for Detroit.
-He could be a quality pickup for the Raiders if he manages to stay healthy and stay out of trouble.
+Bryant has dealt with various drug-related suspensions since entering the NFL in 2013, ultimately getting released by the Lions last season due to his off-the-field issues.
+He last played in 2016, when he recorded four tackles -- including three sacks -- and a forced fumble in just five games for Detroit.
+He could be a quality pickup for the Raiders if he manages to stay healthy and out of trouble.